-The adaptation of the ASA24 system makes it possible to collect dietary recall data, and for the 2016 version, food record data, in a range of studies in Canada using a tool tailored to the Canadian context.
+The adaptation of the ASA24 system makes it possible to collect dietary recall and food record data in a range of studies in Canada using a tool tailored to the Canadian context.

 What is the most current version of ASA24-Canada?